2009 America East men's basketball tournament

 The 2009 America East men's basketball tournament was held from March 6–8 through at SEFCU Arena place on the University at Albany campus.
 The final was held on March 14 at the Events Center, the home court of the Binghamton Bearcats, who were the highest remaining seed.

 The Bearcats earned their first ever trip to the NCAA tournament, and were given the #15 seed in the East Regional.
 They played Duke in the first round of the Tournament, losing 86–62.
 Vermont gained a bid to the 2009 College Basketball Invitational, and won in the first round against 76–72, but would lose in the Quarter-Finals against Oregon State by a score of 71–70 in Overtime.

+Bracket

+The tournament took place March 6–14.